Kainos-Applied-Innovation/autogen-templates/README.md

     - Check text for errors and suggest improvements
     - Add those improvements to the original text
     - E.g. text, emails, social media posts
+- Generate a UK.GOV error message for a situation where ...
+    - Should follow the WCAG 2.1 accessibility guidelines
+    - Messages should be concise and easily understood
 - Brainstorming sessions
     - Would likely require a bit more prompting, since you'll want to avoid the generic answers from GPT
     - You could collaborate with several bots and iterate on ideas, since we can have a human-in-the-loop
+- Generate alt text for an image that features ...
+    - Do not start with "Image of"